-Currently employed at Somerset College, I teach English to 16-18s, and ESOL (English as a second language) to adults.
+Currently employed at Bridgwater and Taunton College, I teach both GCSE English and ESOL (English as a second language).
 I’ve also taught some A Level Philosophy, and lectured in Ethics/Theology at degree level (Bristol Baptist College).
-To keep me out of mischief (sort of) from June-July I mark GCSE Religious Studies exam papers for OCR.
+To keep me out of mischief (sort of) from June-July I mark GCSE Religious Studies exam papers for OCR (Christianity and Judaism).

 When there’s nothing decent on Netflix, I find myself studying for a Master’s Degree in Church History with Nottingham University.

 I appear to be responsible for Scripture Union’s best-selling young adult novel ‘Dear Bob’, a Bridget-Jones style exploration into ‘Jude Singleton’s’ first year at Uni (and for the sequel: Love Jude).

 In addition to this, I’ve contributed to three other books (non-fiction) and have had many articles published, including some in Woman Alive and in the Church Times.